How to Start an LLC - Complete Guide

 6. Determine Your Tax Status

-As mentioned above, LLCs are pass-through entities, which means income passes through to the member or members.
-If the LLC has only one member, it's taxed as a sole proprietorship.
-If the LLC has more than one member, it's taxed as a partnership.
+As indicated earlier, LLCs are pass-through entities and hence income is passed down to the member or to members.
+In case the LLC comprises of a single member, it is taxed as a sole proprietorship.
+In case the LLC contains a plural number of members, it gets taxed as a partnership.

 8. Open a Business Bank Account

-Check with your state, county, and city governments to determine what licenses and permits you need for your specific business.
+Contact your state, county and city governments to find what kind of licenses and permits you will require in your particular business.

 Frequently Asked Questions